FAIR BOOK

 8.

-"Celebrating the Bounty of Grey County" SPECIAL Prizes: 1st: $25 gift certificate, 2nd: $20 gift certificate, 3rd: $15 gift certificate.
+"Where Tradition Meets Tomorrow" SPECIAL Prizes: 1st: $25 gift certificate, 2nd: $20 gift certificate, 3rd: $15 gift certificate.
 1st prize provided by The Ontario Seed Company; 2nd and 3rd prizes provided by Annan-Way Nursery.

 Judge's Choice in Class 8 Prize: $20 Gift certificate